 Prep the oven: Preheat to 350°F (175°C).
 Line an 8x8-inch pan with parchment paper, leaving a little overhang for easy removal.

 Make the crust & crumb: In a large bowl, whisk together the flour, baking powder, salt, and both sugars.
-Cut in the cold butter using a pastry cutter or your fingertips until the mixture resembles coarse crumbs.
-Stir in the egg and vanilla until combined and clumpy (Whisk the egg and vanilla together before adding).
+Stir togther the melted butter and vanilla before adding to the mixture and using a fork to mix everything together until crumbly.

 Form the base: Press about two-thirds of the crumb mixture into the bottom of your prepared pan to form an even crust.
 Set the remaining third aside for the topping.